DrMcCoy/CoktelADL2VGM/README.md

   Search through all resource files of the Coktel Vision game found in /games/coktel/gobliiins/ and convert all ADL and MDY/TBR files used by the game into the VGM format
+- cokteladl2vgm.exe C:\games\coktel\gobliiins\
+  Like above, but on Windows

 All new files will be created in the current working directory.